Proffesuer/Javascript.info/README.md

   #Data types
   Javascript variables can keep more than one data type There are different types of data types like string and numbers
+  #Javascript Quotations
+  There are three types of quotations:
+  --Double Quotes.
+  --Single Quotes.
+  --Backticks Quotes.